dieschnittstelle/org.dieschnittstelle.ess.archetype.ms/src/main/resources/archetype-resources/README.md

 #set($hash = '#')
 ${hash} ${artifactId}

-${hash}${hash} Set JAVA_HOME environment variable
+${hash}${hash} Set JAVA_HOME environment variable (optional)
-in the console/terminal set JAVA_HOME to the semeru 11 JDK, e.g.:
+in case there are issues running maven: in the console/terminal set JAVA_HOME to the currently used semeru JDK, replacing USERNAME, e.g.:

-export JAVA_HOME=/Users/USERNAME/Library/Java/JavaVirtualMachines/semeru-11.0.17/Contents/Home
+export JAVA_HOME=/Users/USERNAME/Library/Java/JavaVirtualMachines/semeru-17.0.9/Contents/Home

 Alternatively, set the JDK in the "Project Structure" of IDEA and use the Maven tool window for running the mvn commands.